DePaul vs. Northwestern College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 DePaul vs. Northwestern BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game at Wintrust Arena has the No. 24 Northwestern Wildcats (7-2) taking on the DePaul Blue Demons (2-7) at 5:30 PM (on December 16).
-Our computer prediction projects a win for Northwestern by a score of 76-70, who is slightly favored by our model.
+Saturday's contest at Wintrust Arena has the No. 24 Northwestern Wildcats (7-2) squaring off against the DePaul Blue Demons (2-7) at 5:30 PM (on December 16).
+Our computer prediction projects a victory for Northwestern by a score of 76-70, who is slightly favored by our model.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!